biocatiit/website/content/news/2026_everything_biosaxs12.rst

             portion of the course.

             The lectures will take place from 10/27/26 to 10/30/26 and are entirely virtual (via Zoom).
-Data collection will occur the week of 11/3/26 or 11/9/26.
+Data collection will occur in November.
             See the schedule below for details.

     .. column::